Sharp integral inequalities for the dyadic maximal operator and applications: Introduction

 The approach of studying maximal operators by the introduction of the corresponding Bellman function was first seen in the work of Nazarov and Treil, \cite{5}, where the authors defined the function

-with $p>1$ (as an example they examine the case $p=2$), $Q$ is as above and $\phi$ is non negative in $L^p(Q),$ $R$ runs over all dyadic cubes containing $Q$ and the variables $F, f, L$ satisfy $0\leq f\leq L,$ $f^p\leq F.$ Exploiting a certain "pseudoconcavity" inequality it satisfies, they construct the function $4F-4fL+2L^2$ which has the same properties as \eqref{eq:1p5} and provides a good $L^p$ bound for the operator $\mathcal{M}_d$ (see \cite{5} for details).
+with $p>1$ (as an example they examine the case $p=2$), $Q$ is as above and $\phi$ is non-negative in $L^p(Q),$ $R$ runs over all dyadic cubes containing $Q$ and the variables $F, f, L$ satisfy $0\leq f\leq L,$ $f^p\leq F.$ Exploiting a certain "pseudoconcavity" inequality it satisfies, they construct the function $4F-4fL+2L^2$ which has the same properties as \eqref{eq:1p5} and provides a good $L^p$ bound for the operator $\mathcal{M}_d$ (see \cite{5} for details).

 Both of the above Bellman functions were explicitly computed for the first time by Melas in \cite{3}.
 In fact this was done in the much more general setting of a non-atomic probability space $(X,\mu)$ equipped with a tree structure $\mc T$, which is similar to the structure of the dyadic subcubes of $[0,1]^n$ (see the definition in Section \ref{sec:2}).
-Then we define the associated maximal operator by
+Then the associated maximal operator is defined as

 for every $\phi\in L^1(X,\mu)$.
 Moreover \eqref{eq:1p2} and \eqref{eq:1p3} still hold in this setting and remain sharp.
 Now if we wish to refine \eqref{eq:1p3} for the general case of a tree $\mathcal{T},$ we should introduce the Bellman function of two variables related to the above maximal operator, which is given by